 Each county has either a department, board of public health, or a "shared" agency with other counties that focus on a wide variety of health issues.
 They initiative, collaborate on, and fund mental health and substance use initiatives.Local public health agencies are an important partner in community collaborations that are often involved with school initiatives.
 In 2008, Colorado's Public Health Act was signed into law.
 (C.R.S.
 25-1-505).
-One of the requirements of the Act was that every five years, each local health department in Colorado conduct assessments of community health and local public health capacity and use the results of the assessments to develop a five-year local their communities.
+One of the requirements of the Act was that every five years, each local health department in Colorado conduct assessments of community health and local public health capacity and use the results of the assessments to develop a five-year local Public Health Improvement Plan (PHIP) that engages community partners in improving the health of their communities.
 Mental health has been identified as a priority in the majority of Colorado's PHIPs.